Open A tuning

 Comments

-Major chords can be extremely easy in this tuning, but the minor chords are trickier.
-You probably recognize the Am-shape here, but besides the fingers in the Am-shape you add two notes on the bass strings by placing the thumb over both the strings.
+Major chords can be extremely easy in this tuning, but minor chords are trickier.
+You might recognize the Am-shape here, but besides the fingers in the Am-shape you add two notes on the bass strings by placing your thumb over both the strings.
 You can leave out the 6th string to avoid playing the chords inverted.

 You could instead use open position chords, which in most cases are more natural for the fingers: